BryceVerberne/CSC240/Prolog Projects/Genealogy/README.md

 - fatherOf(X, tutakhamun).: returns the father of Tutankhamun
 - motherOf(X, nefertiti).: returns the mother of Nefertiti

-Additional queries can be found in the FamilyQueries.txt file in this directory.
+Additional queries can be found in the FamilyQueries.txt file.

 ## Disclaimer
 Be wary that some of the facts and dates in the program are still subject to debate and interpretation.